SamJoelFrancis/Predictive-analysis/README.md

 ## Dataset

-The dataset used for this project is `Homeowner.csv`.
+The dataset used for this project is `draft.csv`.
 It contains information about individuals, including their demographics and service usage patterns.

 ## Features